mas-x/FireInsta/README.md

 Features
 ---------------
-- Add new posts
+- Add new photos
-- Like & comment on posts
+- Like & comment on photos
 - Search and follow other users
-- Explore popular posts
+- Explore popular photos

 Screenshots